MahajanPreksha/Backend-Development/README.md

 - filter method: helps to filter out items of the array.
 - reduce method: helps to accummalate the result by returning a single value

-15. JavaScript supports both Synchronous/Blocking and Non-synchronous processing.
+15. JavaScript supports both Synchronous/Blocking and Non-Blocking/Asynchronous processing.
-> **Callback Function**: Function passes as argument to some higher order function is called as callback function.
+> **Callback Function**: Function passing as argument to some higher order function is called as callback function.
 (Used in the Asynchronous context)

 - **Event loop** keeps an eye on the callback function registered to the Web API and the timer.
 - **Closure** is a type of function that can provide access to a local variable even outside its scope.